intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 > A `Sink` is a set of stream processing steps that has one open input and an attached output.
 Can be used as a `Subscriber`

-There are several ways of creating a `Sink`, for our purpose, we will fold over the stream to accumulate a counter that we will use to log a message every N elements.
+There are several ways of creating a `Sink`.
+For our purpose, we will fold over the stream to accumulate a counter that we will use to log a message every N elements.
 A possible implementation would be the following one:

 {% highlight scala %}
 def logEveryNSink[T](n: Int) = Sink.fold(0) { (x, y: T) =>